Skip to main content

 Add a materialized_query parameter

-From the model IDE, add a materialized_query parameter to the optimized view to enable Omni to match the aggregate table to the underlying views:
+In Omni’s model IDE, add a materialized_query parameter to the optimized view to enable Omni to match the aggregate table to the underlying base views:

 fields: